vlio20/angular-datepicker/CONTRIBUTING.md

 ## Submitting code

-Any code change should be submitted as a pull request.
+Any code change should be submitted as a pull request to the "next" branch.
 The description should explain what the code does and give steps to execute it.
-The pull request should also contain tests.
+The pull request should also contain tests (unit/e2e).
+Also, before submitting a PR please make sure to open an issue for it.

 ## Code review process